-Alternatively, you can create your own unique blend by using one EO or a combination of the essential oils below:
+Alternatively, you can create your own unique blend by using one or a combination of the essential oils below.

-- Myrrh essential oil – has anti-fungal, antibacterial, and anti-inflammatory properties, and is said to be one of the best essential oils for healthy nails.
+- Myrrh essential oil.
+Myrrh has anti-fungal, antibacterial, and anti-inflammatory properties, and is said to be one of the best essential oils for healthy nails.
 However, it should be used sparingly as it can cause your nails to turn yellow.

-- Rosemary essential oil – known for promoting hair growth and therefore may have some effect on nail growth.
+- Rosemary essential oil.
+Known for promoting hair growth11 and therefore may have some effect on nail growth.

-- Tea tree oil – possesses antibacterial and antiseptic properties.
+- Tea tree oil.
+Tea tree oil possesses antibacterial and antiseptic properties12.
 As well, it can help heal cracked cuticles and relieve inflammation.

-- Lavender essential oil – also has both anti-fungal and antibacterial activity.
+- Lavender essential oil.
+Lavender also has both anti-fungal and antibacterial activity.
 Its scent is both soothing and relaxing which makes it an ideal essential oil to use in the evening.

 Homemade cuticle oil ingredients

 The main ingredient in this DIY cuticle oil is castor oil.
 Castor oil is made from the castor bean or ricinus communis plant.
-It is rich in the potent omega-9 fatty acid ricinoleic acid which has anti-inflammatory benefits.
+It’s rich in the potent omega-9 fatty acid ricinoleic acid which has anti-inflammatory benefits.

-Castor oil has also been linked to increased hair growth.
+Castor oil has also been linked to increased hair and eyelash growth.
 It also has anti-fungal and antibacterial properties which makes it useful for both nail and cuticle health.

 Camellia oil is a non-comedogenic and fast-absorbing oil.
-It’s ideal for use on sensitive or mature skin due to its rich texture and high oleic acid content.
+It’s ideal for use on sensitive or mature skin due to its rich, viscous texture and high oleic acid content.

-Camellia oil is high in monounsaturated fatty acids like oleic acid, and low in polyunsaturated acids like linoleic acid.
-Since polyunsaturated fatty acids (PUFAs) are very unstable and prone to oxidation, it’s ideal to use them sparingly in your body and skincare products.
+Like castor oil, what makes camellia oil unique is that it’s high in monounsaturated fatty acids like oleic acid, and low in polyunsaturated acids like linoleic acid.

 Ideally, you want to choose a camellia oil that is organic, cold-pressed, and packaged in a glass bottle.